pravesa/lsdir/README.md

 **default : `['**/node_modules', '**/.git']`**</br>

-By default, lsdirp ignores node_modules and .git folder at any depth of the directory tree.
-Additionally, to ignore any file or directory, add it to the array list.
-This accepts both string and glob pattern.
+This option takes array of patterns that will be used to ignore any file or directory matching that pattern.
+This accepts array of both string and glob pattern.

 **_Important :_** Since, lsdirp uses relative or absolute path of the file / directory against the ignore path matcher, we advice you to use any of the below two methods to achieve expected result.